What the New Testament Says about Homosexuality

 So, malakoi means simply “soft,” perhaps “effeminate,” and it might or might not refer to homosexuality.
 And arsenokoitai might or might not refer explicitly to homosexuality.
 Therefore, we cannot be certain that First Corinthians 6:9–10 refers to homosexuality at all.
 The same is true of First Timothy 1:8–11, which has the word arsenokoitai but not the word malakoi.
 It might not refer to homosexuality either.

-Proposition 5: Even if 1 Corinthians 6:9–10 and 1 Timothy 1:8–11 do refer to homosexuality, what they likely have in mind is not homosexuality per se but rather one particular form of homosexuality that was regarded as especially exploitive and degrading.9
+Proposition 5: Even if 1 Corinthians 6:9–10 and 1 Timothy 1:8–11 do refer to homosexuality, what they likely have in mind is not homosexuality per se but rather one particular form of homosexuality that was regarded as especially exploitative and degrading.

 In the final analysis, we cannot be certain that these passages refer to homosexuality at all.
 And if they do, they do so only in passing in more-or-less miscellaneous catalogues of various types of behaviors that are regarded as unacceptable.